jpziegler/gold-bug/goldbug.md

     "THROUGHTHESHOTFIFTYFEETOUT"
 ```

-In the short story, the reader is given only the partial key (10 characters).
+In story, the reader is given only the partial key (10 characters).
 However, using the matched plaintext and ciphertext, Cryptol's solver functionality can easily derive the full key with minimal coding.

 We begin with a small helper function to ensure that the solution is presented in alphabetical order.